Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 ### OS/Software

+My host OS is Debian stable, using KVM for virtualization, and with software bridges trunked out to the GS1900 switch.
+I also have some internal-ony bridges for other activities.

+I have a virtual pfSense install as a router/firewall between the lab and the rest of my network.
+It provides OpenWRT when I need to be "on" the network, but most of the time, I just route my traffic through.
+Currently, the pfSense system hosts the DHCP and DNS servers, but I've thought about switching to the domain controllers (like you really should, at least for DNS).

+I do have a Domain Controller on Server 2016, and a couple of Windows Clients.
+MSDN licenses are a great option for this.
+Most of my applications are on some variant of Linux, often an older version of Ubuntu (because the application is known to run well in this environment).

 ## Other Resources

 - Vulnhub has [an article on building a lab](https://www.vulnhub.com/lab/) as well.
 - Rapid7's [Setting Up A Penetration Testing Lab](https://kb.help.rapid7.com/docs/setting-up-a-penetration-testing-lab)
 - Aman Hardikar's [Practice Mindmap](http://amanhardikar.com/mindmaps/Practice.html)

+## Conclusion

+I hope this has been useful to those of you looking for a home lab to sharpen your security skills.
+I wanted to do more of a "recipe", but given how much variation there is in possible setups, presenting all the options seemed to make more sense.
+Let me know on [Twitter](https://twitter.com/Matir) if you're interested in a recipe for a particular setup.
+Good luck, have fun, and stay legal!